Welcome to MoneyTransferComparison.com’s…

 Most participants in these contracts are small businesses and we have covered the advantages and disadvantages of corporate foreign exchange here.

-20. Can I set periodic or recurring transactions?
+Can I set periodic or recurring international money transfers?

 The simple answer is yes.
 Not only that, by setting up the appropriate apparatus with respect to your online banking, it is possible to automate every step of a currency transaction to the point where you are receiving monthly payments in one currency, and receiving a converted exchanged rate on exactly the same day each month.